Judy Shelton doesn’t have the votes for confirmation to Federal Reserve, leading Senate Republican says

 Rather, Selgin said that Thune’s remarks underscore a broader message.

 “There are always people who, in principle, could still be on the fence, but they’re sending a strong signal that it’s going to be a real uphill battle at this point,” Selgin said.
-“It isn’t quite over, but it’s a strong signal that it’s going to be a knock-down, drag-down fight, and that the costs to the Republicans would be very high, without any guarantee of prevailing.”
+“It isn’t quite over, but it’s a strong signal that it’s going to be a knockdown, drag-down fight and that the costs to the Republicans would be very high, without any guarantee of prevailing.”